War in Donbas: Continued fighting

 Government forces destroyed a separatist stronghold in Semenivka, and regained control of Krasnyi Lyman on 3 June.
 Two soldiers were killed in the fighting, and forty-five were wounded, with conflicting reports about losses on the insurgent side.
 Per government sources, 300 insurgents were killed and 500 wounded, but insurgents said they lost between 10 and 50.
-Insurgents said that at least 25 were killed while in hospital at Krasnyi Lyman.
-Both sides denied the other's accounts of the battle, and the reports were not independently confirmed.

-On the next day, insurgents captured the besieged Luhansk border post (seizing vast quantities of munitions) and a National Guard base near Luhansk city.
+The next day, insurgents captured the besieged Luhansk border post (seizing vast quantities of munitions) and a National Guard base near Luhansk city.
 The fighting in these areas left six insurgents dead, and three government soldiers wounded.
 Another border post was captured by the insurgents in Sverdlovsk.
 The National Guard base fell after guardsmen ran out of ammunition.

 Another border post was attacked on 5 June, in the village of Marynivka.
 Government officials said that between 15 and 16 insurgents were killed and that five soldiers were injured as well.
 A shootout between rival separatist groups in Donetsk city took place on 7 June, near the Donetsk RSA.
 The vice-president of the Donetsk People's Republic, Maxim Petrukhin, was killed in the fighting, and president Denis Pushilin was wounded.